-Increase the heat to medium-high: Increase the heat to medium-high, and keep a careful eye on the pan.
+Increase the heat to medium-high.
+Increase the heat to medium-high, and keep a careful eye on the pan.
 When you see the first wisp of smoke, you're ready to cook the burgers.

-Flip the burgers and cook another 3 to 5 minutes: Quickly slide a spatula under the burgers and flip to the other side.
+Flip the burgers and cook another 3 to 5 minutes.
+Quickly slide a spatula under the burgers and flip to the other side.
 You should see a dark brown sear on the underside — if not, increase your heat next time.
-Sprinkle the other side generously with salt and pepper, and cook for another 3 to 5 minutes to your preferred doneness.
+Season the other side generously with salt and pepper, and cook for another 3 to 5 minutes to your preferred doneness.
 If the burger falls apart when you flip, just press the edges together and carry on — your burger will still be great!

-To make cheeseburgers: If making cheeseburgers, top the burgers with cheese as soon as you flip them.
+To make cheeseburgers.
+If making cheeseburgers, top the burgers with cheese as soon as you flip them.
 If the cheese isn't melting fast enough, cover the pan with a lid or other dome to encourage the cheese to melt.

-Finish the burgers: When the burgers have finished cooking, transfer them to the toasted buns and finish with your favorite burger toppings.
+Finish the burgers.
+When the burgers have finished cooking, transfer them to the toasted buns and finish with your favorite burger toppings.